Table of Contents

 Bhagat Singh, born in 1907, was born into a Sikh family in Punjab’s undivided state and held firmly to his values of patriotism till his death.

-Bhagat along with Batukeshwar Dutt bombed the Central Legislative Assembly in Delhi on April 8, 1929.
+Bhagat, along with Batukeshwar Dutt, bombed the Central Legislative Assembly in Delhi on April 8, 1929.
 A death penalty for Bhagat and life imprisonment for Dutt thereafter.
-Singh was only 23 to achieve so much as a front line warrior to fight for India’s independence.
+Singh was only 23 to achieve so much as a front-line warrior fighting for India’s independence.
 The history is incomplete without the name and sacrifice of Bhagat Singh.

-Sardar Vallabhbhai Patel born in 1875 gained the title of ‘Sardar’ due to his heroic effort in the Bardoli Satyagrah.
+Sardar Vallabhbhai Patel, born in 1875, gained the title of ‘Sardar’ due to his heroic effort in the Bardoli Satyagrah.
 He has been a fearless individual from an early age.
-The title, “iron man of India” was declared because of his willpower and determination for the country.
+The title “iron man of India” was declared because of his willpower and determination for the country.
 Sardar Patel began his career as a lawyer, but he left the profession to fight for India’s independence from British domination.
-Following India’s independence, he became the country’s Deputy Prime Minister and committed himself to unite the nation, a task he completed successfully
+Following India’s independence, he became the country’s Deputy Prime Minister and committed himself to uniting the nation, a task he completed successfully

 Jawaharlal Nehru, born in 1889, was the only son of Motilal Nehru and Swarup Rani.
 Nehru began his career as an attorney before becoming well-known as an Indian independence fighter and politician.
 Mahatma Gandhi’s attempts to free India from Britishers influenced his determination for India’s independence.

 He became involved in the liberation struggle, rising to the position of President of the Indian National Congress before becoming India’s first Prime Minister after independence.
 His nickname was Nehru Chacha because he loved children so much that his birthday is declared as Children’s Day.